chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-Light Sensor: It is hard to tell but it seems to be close to linear
+Light Sensor: It is hard to tell but it seems to be close to linear.

-Flex/Bend Sensor: This one is weird because variations seem to become harder to achieve at both extremes.
+Flex/Bend Sensor: Variations seem to become harder to achieve at both extremes.
 The resistance changes most easily when the sensor is close to straight up-and-down, but the further in either direction the sensor is bent, the more stimulus is needed to cause a resistance change.

 Softpot: This one seems to be pretty linear.
 When I put my finger halfway down, it holds at about 460, which is 55% of the way to 0.
 So if it's not perfectly linear it might be a bit concave.

+Softpot serial plotter in action - [video](https://drive.google.com/file/d/1YwkO-CIiTRgF0K4qpojzfgglwEhIAIvG/view?usp=sharing)

 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**

+1. Accelerometer print-out to LCD - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-Accelerometer.ino)

+2. Accelerometer print-out to LCD with RGB - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-Accelerometer-RGB.ino)

+3. Acclerometer with LCD and RGB LED feedback - [video](https://drive.google.com/file/d/1ewtdWbrdyMBcNkMiIuXRPUc36zB2C2_O/view?usp=sharing)

 ### 3. IR Proximity Sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

+For proximity, the relationship is definitely not linear.
+When I place a sheet of paper at the following distances, I get the following readings:

+0 cm: 65536
+1cm: ~40000
+2cm: ~12000
+3cm: ~5000
+4cm: ~4000

+This matches up with the Adafruit instruction page, which states "both are unitless, it isn't like the proximity is in millimeters or inches, its just higher the closer you are".
+However if I am being honest, I don't know that I could have figured this out from the datasheet alone.

 **b.
 Upload your merged code to your lab report repository and link to it here.**

+1. Accelerometer + RGB + IR Proximity - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-Accelerometer-RGB-IR.ino)
+2. Accelerometer + RGB + IR Proximity - [video](https://drive.google.com/file/d/1luaUxjdHCsXu6CFJuiFfRAYWThEa37Gb/view?usp=sharing)

 ## Optional.
 Graphic Display

 **Take a picture of your screen working insert it here!**

+I want to do this but don't have time!
+Really wanted it for part D. May come back to it later this week.

 ## Part D. Logging values to the EEPROM and reading them back